ledlaux/pikoPD/HVCC-pikoPD/README.md

 This project will automate building **PD patches** (`.pd`) into a **Raspberry Pi Pico UF2** firmware using **hvcc**, **CMake**, and **picotool**.
 Extra files and custom templates will be supported.

 This version generates simple synthesizer with polyphonic usb midi input.
-In settings.json you can set i2s pins, voice count and sample rate.

 ## Features

 - Converts Pure Data (`.pd`) patches to C code via **hvcc**
-- Auto-generates `settings.json` with voice hashes
+- Use `settings.json` to set i2s pins, voice count and sample rate.
 - Copies extra C files into project folder
 - Builds firmware using **CMake** in a `build/` folder
 - Automatically flashes UF2 to Pico2 devices